CBPFGMS/cbpfgms.github.io/pbiali/README.md

 - `"alphabetically"`: sorts the buttons alphabetically.

 If the value is not an accepted value, it defaults to `"total"`.

+**`data-lazyload`**: defines if the animation starts when the SVG is visible.
+Accepted values:

+- `"true"`: the animation starts only when the SVG is visible in the browser window.
+- `"false"`: the animation starts when the page is loaded, regardless if the SVG is visible.

+If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: